anderson-aristotle/git/NOTES.md

 ### Helpful Analogies

-- Think about git history like Hansel and Gretle's breadcrumbs.
+- Think about git history like Hansel and Gretle's breadcrumbs:
   - IF they had just left a sandwich in the middle of the woods, it wouldn't have been very helpful at all.
   - However, the trail of breadcrumbs allows